daveweilert/dataloader/README.md

-Optionally edit line 2: "trailrun": false, change false to true.
+Optionally edit line 2: <b>"trialrun": false</b>, change false to true.
 This will allow the program to run without any database connection.
 Once you have verified the application has been installed and will execute the parameters for the "database" will need to also be changed to point to a target database.
 If you changed the "trialrun" to ture be sure to change it back to false to allow the input to be loaded to the database.

 Test the program installation by entering the following command, assumes the command is issued from the program from the install directory.